sassbookai/api-docs/summarizer/apidoc.md

   `/api/ext/summarizer/v1a`

-  The base url is https://sassbook.com.
+  The base URL is https://sassbook.com.

 * **Method:**